Keith McGee

-Keith E. McGee (born May 7, 1981) is an American professional stock car racing driver who competes part-time in the NASCAR Craftsman Truck Series, driving the No. 34 for Reaume Brothers Racing.
-He has also competed in what is now the ARCA Menards Series West in the past.
+Keith Edward McGee (born May 7, 1981) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+2/22 Ford F-150 for Reaume Brothers Racing.
+He has also previously competed in what is now the ARCA Menards Series West.

-McGee also previously served in the United States Air Force for eight years.
-McGee is notable for being the first Alaskan and the first disabled veteran in NASCAR history to race at a National series event.
+McGee previously served in the United States Air Force for eight years.
+McGee is notable for being the first Alaskan and the first disabled veteran to compete in a NASCAR national series race.

 Racing career

 Early career

 McGee was interested in racing as a child, but he either could become a professional snowboarder or go to the military, and he chose the latter.
 After moving from California to Alaska and serving for eight years in the United States Air Force beginning in 2001, he started racing when a go-kart facility opened near his town of Eagle River, Alaska.
 At the time, he was age 35.

 He competed in 115 local go-karting events in 2017, racking up 78 wins.
 He competed in the Extreme Racing League, a go-kart series in its first year, where he won every race on the way to the championship.
 In 2018, McGee competed in the NASCAR Whelen All-American Series, finishing second in points and driving at his home track, Alaska Raceway Park.
 He also won the championship in the Pro Grand National Series.